Coast Radar Android App

 UK’s Warm Autumn Sea

-The sea around the UK’s coast in the Autumn still remembers the long warm summer days and until you get the cold frost has lots of possibilities.
-All too often people get to mid-September and with the darker nights and cooler days start to shy away from visiting the coast.
+The sea around the UK’s coast in the Autumn still remembers the long, warm summer days, and until the first frost arrives, it has many possibilities.
+All too often, people get to mid-September and, with the darker nights and cooler days, start to shy away from visiting the coast.

 Autumn also sees those beaches that had summer dog restrictions open up to allowing dogs and thus giving many more options for a dog-friendly visit, check out our list of dog friendly beaches for some ideas.

-Whilst many travel down to the southern tips of the British Isles in search of warm water like Cornwall, don’t forget we have lots of other opportunities.
-Why not try the Pembrokeshire, Devon and Kent coasts but with a little more ambition why not head further North to the east coasts of Norfolk, Lincolnshire and Yorkshire.
+Whilst many travel to the southernmost parts of the British Isles in search of warm water, such as Cornwall, don’t forget that we have many other opportunities.
+Why not try the Pembrokeshire, Devon and Kent coasts, but with a little more ambition, why not head further North to the east coasts of Norfolk, Lincolnshire and Yorkshire?

 Visit to a beach this autumn